 What else happens during fermentation?
 Yep, it creates alcohol.
-I remember my teacher, Robert Morse, ND, telling us a story in class about a guy who ate oatmeal and watermelon as he was rushing to get to his destination.
+Robert Morse, ND, told a story in class about a guy who ate oatmeal and watermelon as he was rushing to get to his destination.
 He got pulled over for speeding and was arrested for a DUI because his alcohol level was too high.
 That’s because the body went for the melons, leaving the oatmeal behind to turn into alcohol.
 Beer is fermented grains, right?

 As for putrefaction, starches are long chains of carbon, such as potatoes, breads, or grains.
 Protein and carbs require their own specific digestive ferment, or enzymes.
 Being that your body wants sugar (carbon), it’s going to digest that first.
 That leaves the flesh left behind to rot or putrefy.
 It’s very similar to road kill.

-Note: Knowing this information, isn’t it eye opening that America is obsessed with sandwiches, burgers, and pizza?
+Note: Knowing this information, isn’t it eye opening that the world is obsessed with sandwiches, burgers, and pizza?
 All three “foods” are starches mixed with protein.
 Food for thought.

 When we detox someone, the first thing we do is deworm them.
 Get inside that gut with certain fruits and herbs to get those unwanted organisms out.
 Once that is done, then we can start correcting the acidic environment.
 You see, without the presence of material to embed themselves in, many intestinal parasites will not be able to thrive.